Jonathan Huberdeau

 Early Life and Background

 Jonathan Huberdeau was born on June 4, 1993, in Saint-Jérôme, Quebec, Canada, to Alain and Josee Huberdeau.
-He grew up in a family that encouraged sports, and his first language is French.
-To better prepare himself for a career in the NHL, he chose to attend an anglophone high school.
-Huberdeau’s family often traveled to Florida during the winter, allowing him to attend more Florida Panthers games than Montreal Canadiens games during his youth.
+He grew up in a Francophone household, and although French is his first language, he chose to attend an English-language high school to better prepare himself for life in the NHL.
+The Huberdeau family frequently traveled in their RV to Florida during the winter months, and as a result, Jonathan attended more Florida Panthers games than Montreal Canadiens games during his youth.

 Path to Hockey